Efinix-Inc/evsoc/README.md

     ```
     Refer to [Raspberry Pi Camera Module v2 Datasheet](docs/imx219_camera_datasheet.pdf) for more detail about camera active output pixels, etc.

-6.	**Why after enabling Sobel operation (either HW or SW mode) in the firmware, display shows only black with scatter white lines/dots?**
+6.	**Why is after enabling Sobel operation (either HW or SW mode) in the firmware, display shows only black with scatter white lines/dots?**

     There are several potential factors that contribute to this, please try out the following adjustments: